kimruddock/pawelgrzybek.github.io/_drafts/2017-02-12-my-setup-2017-february.md

 ### Codepen

 This is one of very few web services that I paid money for and I absolutely don't regret it.
-I use Codepen every single day to smash some quick front-end experiment, to check posibilities of my stupid ideas and for...
+I use [Codepen](http://codepen.io/) every single day to smash some quick front-end experiment, to check posibilities of my stupid ideas and for...

 ### CrossBrowserTesting.com

 Cross browser testing!
 It was always a pain.
 Without paing for an expensive services like BrowserStack of you are basicly screwed.
 Good news is coming!
-As I'm CodePen Pro user I have access to test all my experiments with CrossBrowserTesting.com totally for free.
+As I'm CodePen Pro user I have access to test all my experiments with [CrossBrowserTesting.com](https://app.crossbrowsertesting.com/) totally for free.
 It is amazing, isn't it?
 It helped me a lot to make a comprehensive tests of one of my recent libraries [Siema](https://pawelgrzybek.com/siema/) and it serves me well every single day.
 Works like a charm, it is quick and gives me an access to hundreds of browsers across many operating syatems.
 Love it!

 ### Apple Music

 On the other side of a room I have about half of a thousen vinyl records categorised in few categories: polish jazz, polish rap, jazz, rap, funk, compilations, singles, 45s.
 I love music and I love it not olny at home, but I love it when I work, when I run or when I cook.
+It would be difficult to grab a [Technics SL-1200](https://en.wikipedia.org/wiki/Technics_SL-1200) for an evening run.
 Apple Music is my service of choice.
-I don't want to go in depth why I choose this one not another one.
+I don't want to go in depth why I chose this one over another one.
 I tried it, it works great, it doesn't cost fortune and doesn't require additinal software apart from this one that already resides on my mac.

 - - -

-Of course thats not everything that I use...

-It turned up to be much longer than I initialy expected.
-Sorry I you feel bored by now.
+Of course thats not everything that I use on daily basis but I didn't want to write a mile long article and didn't want to write about stuff that I'm not particularly excited about.
+Anyway itt turned up to be much longer than I initialy planned.
+Sorry I you feel bored.
 If you published an article or video about your setup, please send me a link.
-I'm sure I will do it again at some point.
+I'm sure I will do it again at some point in the future.

 Until next time, stay safe :-*

-LINKS< GO THROUGH AND ADD LINKS BRO